Billy Butcher: Season 3 (2022)

 Whilst investigating the former members of Payback, Soldier Boy's team, Butcher approaches Soldier Boy's former sidekick and ward Gunpowder, a gun-toting Supe with expert marksmanship.
-Attempting to blackmail Gunpowder for information regarding Soldier Boy's death using a copy of a complaint made by him of Soldier Boy's "habitual [physical] abuse" provided by MM, Butcher is wounded and driven off by Gunpowder after a shootout in a parking lot.
-When considering moving on with his life after watching a Lego animation video made by Ryan and featuring Becca's voice, Hughie informs him that Victoria Neuman, the FBSA director, is the head-popper and Stan Edgar's adopted daughter, that Vought has been controlling opposition to itself via the FBSA, and that to fight Vought they would have to do things "[Butcher's] way".
-After taking V24, Butcher returns to Gunpowder, successfully beating and interrogating him, demonstrating superpowers including super durability, super strength and laser vision.
-After learning that Soldier Boy supposed died whilst during a mission in Nicaragua in 1984 supported by the CIA, and that his own mentor Grace Mallory was Payback's case officer, Butcher beats Gunpowder to death before accidentally lasering Gunpowder's corpse and car.
-Whilst visiting Ryan, Butcher blackmails Mallory into revealing what she knew about Soldier Boy's death, threatening to leak the identities of her agents on Facebook if she did not comply.
-Mallory reveals that after having to accept the involvement of Payback and Vought in Operation Charly, joint Sandinista and Soviet forces were able to kill Soldier Boy, transporting his body to behind the Iron Curtain.
-Butcher resents Mallory's undisclosed knowledge of the existence of a weapon which could kill Homelander, believing that Becca's death could have been avoided.
-Mallory defends her actions by saying either the weapon would not have worked or have compelled Butcher to go on a rampage and kill all Supes, and tells him that he is his father's son.
-When Butcher storms out, Ryan tries to stop him from leaving, saying that he promised to stay with him, with Butcher defensively snapping at him and blaming him for Becca's death.
+Attempting to blackmail Gunpowder for information regarding Soldier Boy's death using a copy of a complaint made by him of Soldier Boy's "habitual [physical] abuse" provided by MM, Butcher is wounded and driven off by Gunpowder after a shootout.
+Hughie informs him that Victoria Neuman, the FBSA director, is the head-popper and Stan Edgar's adopted daughter, that Vought has been controlling opposition to itself via the FBSA, and that to fight Vought they would have to do things "[Butcher's] way".
+After taking V24, Butcher returns to Gunpowder, beating and interrogating him, demonstrating superpowers including super durability, super strength, and laser vision.
+After learning that Soldier Boy supposedly died during a mission in Nicaragua in 1984 supported by the CIA, and that his own mentor Grace Mallory was Payback's case officer, Butcher beats Gunpowder to death.
+Whilst visiting Ryan, Butcher blackmails Mallory into revealing what she knew about Soldier Boy's death.
+Mallory reveals that after having to accept the involvement of Payback and Vought in Operation Charly, joint Sandinista and Soviet forces killed Soldier Boy, transporting his body to behind the Iron Curtain.
+Butcher resents Mallory's undisclosed knowledge of the existence of a weapon that could kill Homelander, believing that Becca's death could have been avoided.
+Mallory defends her actions by saying that either the weapon would not have worked or it would have compelled Butcher to go on a rampage and kill all Supes, and tells him that he is his father's son.
+When Butcher storms out, Ryan tries to stop him from leaving, saying that he promised to stay with him, with Butcher snapping at him and blaming him for Becca's death.